andesol/personal-website/content/posts/use-reducer.md

 }
 ```

-One noteworthy difference is that `useReducer` takes a so-called _reducer_ function before the initial value.
+A noteworthy difference is that `useReducer` takes a so-called _reducer_ function before the initial value.
 This function takes the current state and an _action_ and returns a new single piece of state, `(state, action) => newState`.

 The general rules for writing reducers say they shouldn't mutate state, but make an immutable update, and there cannot contain side-effects (reducers are _pure functions_).